ncbi/CF-random_software/README.md

 python main.py --fname <folder_containing_MSA> --pdb1 fold1.pdb --pdb2 fold2.pdb --option FS
 ```
 If CF-random predicts both fold1 and fold2, it will produce as follows:
-> selection of random MSA size
+> selection of random MSA size <br>
-> TM-score of prediction from full-length MSA, each of shallow random-MSA, and ensemble generation
+> TM-score of prediction from full-length MSA, each of shallow random-MSA, and ensemble generation <br>
-> plDDT scores of prediction from full-length MSA, each of shallow random-MSA, and ensemble generation
+> plDDT scores of prediction from full-length MSA, each of shallow random-MSA, and ensemble generation <br>
 >
 <br>